 The National Financial Educators Council conducts financial literacy surveys, studies, and research and hosts think tanks around topics related to financial education.
 The objective is to gather empirical data and discover best practices to share with others in the financial literacy industry.

 The NFEC seeks to gain a deeper knowledge about how to create the conditions that help people achieve a state of financial wellness.
-Research outcomes can give organizations empirical data to effectively support development of personal finance skill sets.
+The research can give organizations data to effectively support development of personal finance skill sets.

 Conducting your own Financial Literacy Survey Questionnaire

 People are becoming increasingly aware that we need financial education courses to be delivered to our children.
 Recent financial literacy surveys have indicated that children have a dismal understanding of basic money management skills, a finding that has raised the concern of our government and education officials.

 Financial literacy surveys have helped raise awareness about this problem, and ongoing administration of those tests will continue to drive the push for personal finance training.
 Until the day when surveys begin to show positive results, the financial education movement must keep moving forward full force.